syastrov/twotonedecoder/README.md

 twotonedecoder
 =============

-Decodes two-tone codes used for alerts in radio communications.
+Decodes the frequencies of two-tone codes used in fire dispatch pager systems..
-Calculates and displays the frequencies of the two sequential tones.
+Calculates and displays the frequencies of the tones.

 Cross-platform, free and open-source alternative to commercial software such as [ComTekk Two-tone Decoder](http://comtekk.us/two-tone-decoder.htm).